 Making pizza together as a family is a great way to up the nutritional value of the meal by using fresh veggies and a whole wheat crust.
 Plus, it’s lots of fun!
-This recipe comes to us from Jessica Levinson, RD of Nutritioulicious.
+This recipe comes to us from Jessica Levinson, MS, RD, CDN of Nutritioulicious.

 Cooking Tip of the Week: This recipe only uses half a ball of pre-made pizza dough.
 Did you know you can freeze the rest for later?
 Just place the remaining dough in a sealed bag in the freezer.
 When you want to cook with it, make sure it is completely thawed and at room temperature.